-- A2.43 As we explained in appendix 1 and our response to question one, we support the use of a control principle that incorporates some elements of risks and rewards and we believe the principle ED 10 proposes does that.
-However, we do not think the principle proposed is quite right.
-Although we are not sure yet how best to 'make it right', we believe that using some sort of risks and rewards test as a fallback is one possible way forward.
+- A2.54 As we explained in Appendix 1 and our response to question one, we support the use of a control principle that incorporates explicitly risks and rewards.
+We believe that if the control principle explicitly incorporates a risks and rewards test then a fallback is not required.
 That would enable standards to say that, when a reporting entity is exposed to the risks and rewards arising from a structured entity in the way described in SIC-12, the reporting entity could well have control of the structured entity even if the reporting entity's power to direct the activities of the structured entity is not visible.
-In this regard we draw attention to the alternative view of Mr Smith that an entity that clearly and obviously has the majority of the risks and rewards of a structured entity can easily avoid consolidation by circumventing the power criterion. - A2.44 We know that there are some commentators who question whether a risks and rewards approach is capable of applied in a consistent and robust way.
+In this regard we draw attention to the alternative view of Mr Smith that an entity that clearly and obviously has the majority of the risks and rewards of a structured entity can easily avoid consolidation by circumventing the power criterion. - A2.55 We know that there are some commentators who question whether a risks and rewards approach is capable of being applied in a consistent and robust way.
 However, such a test has been used successfully in IFRS for a number of years and in the UK's FRS 5 for many more years, and our practical experience of those tests makes us believe that the practical implementation issues that concern some people are over stated.
 We agree though that more guidance would be needed to ensure consistent application.